kmuto/review/doc/format.md

 You can use inline markup in blocks.

-When you refer a list like `see list X`, you can use ID in `//list` such as `@<list>{main}`.
+When you refer a list like `see list X`, you can use an ID in `//list` such as `@<list>{main}`.